2018–19 Michigan State Spartans men's basketball team: Rutgers

 In their first game since Nick Ward broke his hand, MSU struggled early against Rutgers on February 20.
 Rutgers led for most of the first half and led a seven-point lead at halftime.
 In the second half, Cassius Winston and Xavier Tillman took over.
 Winston scored 19 of his game high 28 points in the second half as he led the Spartans to 46 points in the second half.
-Tillman, starting in place of the injured word, played a career-high 33 minutes and scored a career-high 19 points as MSU rallied to defeat the Scarlet Knights.
+Tillman, starting in place of the injured Ward, played a career-high 33 minutes and scored a career-high 19 points as MSU rallied to defeat the Scarlet Knights.
 Kyle Ahrens again injured his back, but still played 20 minutes for the injury-depleted Spartans.
 Four Spartans, Winston, Tillman, Kenny Goins, and Matt McQuaid played over 30 minutes in the game.
 The win kept the Spartans in first place tie with Michigan who won the next day.

 Michigan

 On February 24, MSU traveled to face rival Michigan with the lead in the Big Ten on the line.
 Playing again without Nick Ward, MSU played well, led by Cassius Winston's 27 points.
 Michigan had trouble with MSU's ball screen offense, but still led midway through the second half.
 Winston then took over, using ball screens to drive to the basket or to dish to open shooters as MSU retook the lead.
 MSU shot 50% from the field in the game while their defense limited Michigan's offense to less than 40%.
 Winston had eight assists in the game as MSU ended a three-game losing streak to Michigan.
 Kenny Goins added 16 points, while Xavier Tillman scored 14 as MSU was able to hold on for the surprising seven-point win 77–70 win.
-The win moved MSU to 14–3 to first place in the conference and a game up on Michigan.
+The win moved MSU to 14–3 and into first place in the conference and a game up on Michigan.